Kenya: Reproductive Health and Abortion

 - Formulated the Ministry of Health Post Abortion Care Handbook for service providers.

-- Advocated for additional liberalization of the abortion law in Kenya.
+- Continues to advocate for additional liberalization of the abortion law.

 - Shared expertise and led presentations to provide tools for reproductive health advocacy: